DcRonan/ruby-slack-bot/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check the [issues page](enter issues url here).
+Feel free to check the [issues page](https://github.com/DcRonan/ruby-slack-bot/issues).

 ### Show your support

 Give a ⭐️ if you like this project!

-### Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration

 ### License